 Given his accomplishments, Thomas Müller is underrated.
-Second in the all-time standings for Bundesliga titles and poised to draw level first with Franck Ribéry at the end of 2019/20; fourth in the list of Bayern Munich’s all-time top goalscorers; one of only 11 players with 100-plus Germany caps and both World Cup golden and silver boots, Müller has somehow only twice been named in the top 10 in the yearly Ballon d’Or list.
+Level with David Alaba in the all-time standings for Bundesliga titles; fourth in the list of Bayern Munich’s all-time top goalscorers; one of only 11 players with 100-plus caps for Germany and both World Cup golden and silver boots, Müller has somehow only twice been named in the top 10 in the list for the yearly Ballon d’Or.

-In recent times he had looked like his skills might have been fading.
-Now 30 years of age, he fell out of favour in the early part of 2019/20 under Bayern’s then-manager Niko Kovac.
+There had been times it looked like his skills might have been fading.
+At 30 years of age, he fell out of favour in the early part of 2019/20 under Bayern’s then-manager Niko Kovac.
 Having not made an appearance for Germany in well over a year, Müller appeared to be on his way towards a typically understated exit from European football’s main stage.
-However, since Hansi Flick's appointment as Kovac's successor in November, he has been back to his best, playing a crucial role in Bayern regaining top spot in the Bundesliga following their slow start to the campaign.
+Since Hansi Flick's appointment as Kovac's successor, however, he has returned to his best, playing a crucial role in Bayern's successes since then, and to the extent he has even been recalled by Germany.

 Müller is a unique footballer.
 He is also one of very few modern-day players to have done their job so effectively that a new role is born from their game.

 A self-professed raumdeuter – or space interpreter – Müller is constantly on the prowl for spaces in the opposition’s shape that he can exploit.
 He can play – nominally at least – in any position in attack or midfield, but he will rarely be found in the areas expected from someone playing in the role he is selected.
 He is the number 10 who floats to the wing or drifts beyond the forwards; he is the wide forward who moves between the lines; he is the centre-forward who selflessly withdraws to create space for a midfield runner.